 If a reasonably large percentage of employees all suggest a particular change (say 25%) and you implement the change without notice, you may have 75% of your employees who think it’s a terrible idea, and might interpret it as simply a unilateral decision by management.

-By sharing the results of the survey, and your proposed change in order to deal with the suggestion, you can obtain feedback.
+By sharing the results of the employee satisfaction survey, and your proposed change in order to deal with the suggestion, you can obtain feedback.
 Taking even the most rudimentary example:

 There was no mention in the survey about the soda pop machines in the break rooms, yet 25% of people took the opportunity to say they wanted a different brand of Cola.
 If you switched suppliers in response, the 75% who were satisfied, and didn’t know they had to “defend their brand” are going to be upset at the unexpected change.

 That is precisely the sort of situation that can be avoided when you share results.

 Jumping in with an ill-conceived solution to any problem without consultation can actually make the problem worse.
 Your people are your experts so let them help you create a solution that will work.